-You might have a stent if your cancer is blocking part of your stomach.
+You might have a stent if your cancer is blocking the lower part of your stomach.
 A stent is a small metal or plastic tube put into the stomach to relieve a blockage and open up the passage.

 Cancer in the stomach can partly or completely block it and make it difficult to swallow.